-▶ 10.
-All visiting AC unfamiliar with Odiham shall be passed the following.
+10. All visiting AC unfamiliar with Odiham shall be passed the following.

-'Odiham Rwy length 6000ft, TDZE 405ft.
+6Odiham Rwy length 6000ft.
 Helicopters operate North and South of the Rwy up to 1000ft ODI QNH.
 FW ccts 1500ft ODI QNH to the South; there is no deadside.
-All Low Approaches are to be made down the full length of the Rwy.
-Odiham TACAN is limited to the South West'. ◄
+All Low Approaches are to be made down the full length of the Rwy..